1889 Louisville (Louisvilles, Colonels)

 Photo A

 Dated 1889.
 Old Judge cabinet card of R Ehret (89-91).
 Full view at left, detail view at right.
-Photo date can be confirmed as the studio background matches that shown in photo of player Vaughn, see photo B. 1889 was the only year both men played on the Louisville team together.
+Photo year can be confirmed as the studio background matches that shown in photo of player Vaughn, see below, and by the fact that 1889 was the only year both men played on the Louisville team together.
 Ehret wore a colored uniform in this photo and his uniform was most likely the one described as the “spring suit” in a preseason newspaper report from 1889.
 This spring uniform was described as blue in color.
 The belt and cap were also described as blue with white stripes.
 Detail view shows white stripes on belt.
 Detail view also shows padding on the pants in two sections.
 Based on photos from this year, the Louisville players wore a variety of padding configurations.
 Note that Ehret wore low cut shoes in this photo.
 Years Ehret with team from baseball-reference.com.
 Image scan from the Metropolitan Museum of Art, New York.

 Photo B

 Dated 1889.
 Old Judge baseball card of F Vaughn (88, 89).
 Full view at left, detail view at right.
-Photo date can be confirmed as studio background matches that shown in photo A. 1889 was the only year both men played on the Louisville team together.
-Detail view shows quilted padding continuing from knee to hip, and not divided in two sections as shown in photo A. Also note that the padding was on one leg only.
+Photo year can be confirmed as the studio background matches that shown in photo of player Ehret, see above, and by the fact that 1889 was the only year both men played on the Louisville team together.
+Detail view shows quilted padding continuing from knee to hip, and not divided in two sections as shown in the Ehret photo.
+Detail view possibly showed that quilted padding was on one leg only.

 Photo C

 Dated 1889.
 Old Judge cabinet card of P Tomney (88-90).
 Full view at left, detail view at right.
-Photo date can be confirmed by studio background that matches that shown in photos A and B. Player wore the blue uniform in this photo.
+Photo year can be confirmed by studio background that matches that shown in the photos above.
+Player wore the blue uniform in this photo.
 Quilted padding on pants was in two sections.
 Detail view shows shirt buttons, shirt placket and a shirt pocket on the left breast.

 Photo D

 Dated 1889.
 Old Judge cabinet card of J Ewing (88, 89).
 Full view (minus photo frame) at left, detail view at right.
-Player wore the same blue uniform in this photo as shown in photos A thru C. Detail view shows quilted padding on one leg only, similar to photo B. The photo backdrop in this photo does not match other Old Judge photos from this year suggesting this photo was made during a different session.
+Player wore the same blue uniform in this photo as shown in photos above.
+Detail view shows quilted padding on one leg only, similar to the Vaughn photo.
+The photo backdrop in this photo does not match other Old Judge photos from this year suggesting this photo was made during a different session.

 Photo E